Department of Nursing

 This laboratory course will introduce the student to essential nursing skills.
 The student will perform hands-on nursing skills and apply clinical reasoning in the skills laboratory setting.

-This course introduces nursing care of diverse patient populations experiencing acute illness.
-The focus is on risk factors, signs and symptoms, nursing assessments and interventions for selected acute conditions.
+This course introduces nursing care of diverse patient populations experiencing common medical conditions.
+Focus is on risk factors, signs and symptoms, nursing assessments and interventions for selected conditions.

 The course will explore the history of nursing and provide an introduction to the roles and responsibilities of a professional registered nurse.